LamarrD/keLP/README.md

   <h3 align="center">keLP - Keeping Everything Least Privileged</h3>

   <p align="center">
     keLP is a tool with the goal of automating the process of granting least privilege IAM roles for serverless applications in AWS.
+It works by reading your function definition from your IAC, deploying and executing your lambdas, then reading the resulting API calls from CloudTrail.
     <br />
     <a href="https://github.com/lamarrd/keLP"><strong>Explore the docs »</strong></a>
     <br />